par12005/TPPS/docs/source/dev/files.rst

     );

     $form['tree-accession']['file']['columns'] = array(
-      '#description' => 'Please define which columns hold the required data: Tree Identifier and Location.
-If your trees are located based on a population group, you can provide the population group column and a mapping of population group to location below.', );
+      '#description' => 'Please define which columns hold the required data: Plant Identifier and Location.
+If your plants are located based on a population group, you can provide the population group column and a mapping of population group to location below.', );

     $column_options = array(
       '0' => 'N/A',
-      '1' => 'Tree Identifier',
+      '1' => 'Plant Identifier',
       '2' => 'Country',
       '3' => 'State',
       '4' => 'Latitude',